Invariant means for the wobbling group: Introduction

 An easy necessary condition for \ref{MQ1} is that the action of $G$ on $X$ is amenable.
-A consequence of our results is that this is not sufficient, see Proposition \ref{NCQ1}.
+We observe that this is not sufficient, see Proposition \ref{NCQ1}.

+In \cite{JNS}, Nekrashevych and the authors showed that Question \ref{MQ1} has a positive answer if the Schreier graph of the action of $G$ on $X$ is recurrent.
+However a characterization of the actions for which the answer is positive is still open.

+In this note all metric spaces will be discrete.
 A metric space $X$ has bounded geometry if for every $R>0$, the balls of radius $R$ have bounded cardinality.
-We will mainly be interested in a special case of Question \ref{MQ1} when $(X,d)$ is a metric space with bounded geometry and $G$ is a group of bijections $g$ of $X$ with bounded displacement, \emph{i.e.} with the property that $|g|_w:=\sup \{d(x,g(x)):x\in X\}<\infty$.
-Following \cite{deuber} (see also \cite{CGH}) we will call the group of all such bijections of $X$ the \emph{wobbling group} of $X$ and denote it by $W(X)$.
+We will mainly be interested in a special case of Question \ref{MQ1} when $(X,d)$ is a metric space with bounded geometry and $G$ is a group of bijections $g$ of $X$ with bounded displacement, \emph{i.e.} with the property that $|g|_w<\infty$, where Following \cite{deuber} (see also \cite{CGH}) we will call the group of all such bijections of $X$ the \emph{wobbling group} of $X$ and denote it by $W(X)$.
 In \cite{lacz}, \cite[Remark $0.5.C_1''$]{gromov} and \cite{deuber} the wobblings were introduced as tools to prove non-amenability results.
 In \cite{JM}, they were used to prove amenability results (see below for details).
 When $X$ is a Cayley graph of a finitely generated group $\Gamma$ with word metric we will denote the wobbling group of $X$ shortly by $W(\Gamma)$.
 The group $W(\Gamma)$ does not depend on a finite generating set of $\Gamma$ and it coincides with the group of piecewise translations of $\Gamma$.
-In parallel to the Question \ref{MQ1} we can ask~:
+As a special case of Question \ref{MQ1} we can ask~: